-- Population: Saltair has grown, increasing in population from 1,855 in 2006 to 1,900 in 2016.
-This growth was less rapid (2% from 2006 to 2016) than the CVRD (8%) and the province (12%). - Age: Saltair is the oldest and fastest aging jurisdiction in the CVRD.
-Its average age increased from 45 to 53.7 from 2006 to 2016. - Household size: The average household size in Saltair decreased slightly from 2.4 in 2006 to 2.2 in 2016, in line with the region.
+- Population: Electoral area G has grown, increasing in population from 2,160 in 2006 to 2,280 in 2016.
+This growth was less rapid (6% from 2006 to 2016) than the CVRD (8%) and the province (12%). - Age: Electoral area G is the oldest and fastest aging jurisdiction in the CVRD.
+Its average age increased from 46.7 to 54.3 from 2006 to 2016. - Household size: The average household size in electoral area G decreased slightly from 2.3 in 2006 to 2.2 in 2016, slightly smaller than but in line with change across the CVRD as a region.
+In general, jurisdictions with smaller households tend to be more senior in age composition. - Tenure: Electoral area G is the jurisdiction with the smallest share of renters (at 10%) in the CVRD, and this share has decreased since 2006. - Unhoused population: It can be hard to locate and count people in more rural areas.
+The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community

-- Tenure: Saltair is the jurisdiction with the smallest share of renters (at 10%) in the CVRD, and this share has decreased since 2006. - Unhoused population: It can be hard to locate and count people in more rural areas.
-The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area G. Many people who are homeless in the CVRD tend to stay close to a community hub where they can access vital services.
+Report did not provide data specific to electoral area G. Many people who are homeless in the CVRD tend to stay close to a community hub where they can access vital services.
 Electoral area G has relatively few of these vital services.
-However, electoral area G is adjacent to the incorporated Town of Ladysmith and Municipality of North Cowichan, so people who are homeless or at risk of becoming homeless may locate in electoral area G close to these larger centres. - Transportation: Electoral area G does not participate in the CVRD's Transit function and has few transportation options, and 88% of commuters used a private automobile to get to work.
+However, electoral area G is adjacent to the incorporated Town of Ladysmith and Municipality of North Cowichan, so people who are homeless or at risk of becoming homeless may locate in electoral area G close to these larger centres.

+• Transportation: Electoral area G does not participate in the CVRD's Transit function and has few transportation options, and 88% of commuters used a private automobile to get to work.
 In comparison to other areas, however, residents travel by car for shorter durations.
 This means transportation costs in electoral area G are high, but residents aren't travelling as far as their peers who live in the South Cowichan.